-Borough business owner Tim Romig reminded the mayor that these are the same residents whose annual property taxes were just raised then raised again when the 2012 budget was specially reopened in January.
+Borough business owner Tim Romig reminded the mayor that these are the same residents whose annual property taxes were just raised then raised again when the

 Months ago, when the mayor introduced the GPS plan, he said that the entire plan would be paid for by donations and that it would cost the taxpayers nothing.
 What was not covered by donations, Hoffman said, would be covered by his own personal funds.
 Later, he said he misspoke.
 He has the donations to cover the first year, but needs council to commit taxpayers to the rest.